openpnp/openpnp/Issues-and-Solutions.md

 The **Calibration** milestone brings Kinematics and Vision together to calibrate the machine.
 Nozzle head offsets, backlash compensation etc. See the [[Calibration Solutions]] page for more information.

 ### Production Milestone
 The **Production** milestone handles recurrent configuration tasks such as feeder setup as well as production issues such as board, placement and job handling.
-This is currently empty, but feeder issues are already in the pipeline.
-More is planned in the future.

 ### Advanced Milestone
 The **Advanced** milestone, while also serving as a production milestone, finally exposes all the advanced features, such as advanced driver settings, motion planner, asynchronous driver, contact probing nozzle etc. For the most problematic of these settings, Issues & Solutions will propose taking them back when going back to earlier milestones.